Large deviations of one-hidden-layer neural networks: Proofs for Theorem -- quenched LDP

-\bep[Proof of Lemma \ref{lem:compact_support_bounded_entropy}] We showed the lower bound of the Laplace principle in Section \ref{sec:proof_overview_lower_bound}.
+\begin{proof}[Proof of Lemma \ref{lem:compact_support_bounded_entropy}] We showed the {Laplace} lower bound in Section \ref{sec:proof_overview_lower_bound}.
 From this, the lower bound of the LDP follows without the property that $I_\nu$ has to be a good rate function, see \cite[Proof of Theorem 1.8]{dupuis}.
 The good rate function property is only required to derive the upper large deviations bound from the upper bound of the Laplace principle.
 Therefore, we can use the lower large deviations bound to get for any open (with respect to the weak topology) set $O\subseteq \PP(\XX)$ that

 Next, let $\delta>0$ and $t_1,t_2\in[0,T]$ with $\delta< t_2-t_1\le 2\delta$ as well as $L>0$.
 We intend to show that for the particular open sets $\{\eta\in\PP(\XX) \colon \eta(\|\omega_{t_2} - \omega_{t_1}\| > \e) > 0\}^\circ$, where $^\circ$ denotes the interior (with respect to the weak topology) and $\{\eta\in\PP(\XX) \colon \eta(\|\omega\|_\ff > L) > 0\}$ the left side of \eqref{eq:large_deviations_lower_bound} becomes arbitrarily small with decreasing $\delta$ and increasing $L$, respectively.
 That means we assert that